 The trigger for the mapping is the FF application specific server (or FAE client) request to FAE server for a new service profile (e.g. URLLC, eMBB, MIoT) for the FF application.
 This may be for example, due to change of communication model, Remote vs Local C2C, one or more UEs moving to an area where current service requirements need to be change, different FF application to service mapping, etc.

 The FAE server determines an application to slice mapping, based on the requested service profile, the slice capabilities, the UE subscriptions and the GST parameters (these are assumed to be available at the by OAM).
-The FAE server sends to all the FAE clients running the application, about the (re-) mapping required to a different slice.
+The FAE server sends to the SEAL/NRx server the (re-) mapping required to a different slice; and SEAL/NRx server in-turn provides an AF request to re-map the users within the FF application to different slice, by triggering the update of the UE policies.

 7.13.1.2 Procedure